-The Beacon As the central hub for all individuals visiting the John S. Dunn Outreach Center, we assist with registration and intake as well as immediate assessment of each client’s needs.
+The Beacon As the central hub for all individuals visiting the John S. Dunn Outreach Center, we assist with registration and intake as well as an immediate assessment of each client’s needs.
 A hot lunch, access to showers, and laundry services are available Thursdays through Mondays each week.
 Beacon Day Center hours are 7 a.m. to 2 p.m.
 For more information, go to www.beaconhomeless.org.
 Young Professionals also find more information about how to join. https://www.beaconhomeless.org/young-professionals

 Emergency Aid Coalition has been one of our service sites since the beginning of CUSE.
 At EAC, volunteers can sort clothing, stock the food pantry, prepare food baskets, and make sandwiches for distribution to clients at lunch.
 For more information, go to www.eachouston.org.